Awaiting news, families of condo victims bond together - News Break

 Meanwhile, Support Surfside has raised $2 million for victims with another $2 million pledged, and GoFundMe has separately raised $1.7 million for various families.

-The nearby Shul has been transformed into a huge clothing and dry goods facility for families to pick up items while they wait.
+The nearby synagogue has been transformed into a huge clothing and dry goods facility for families to pick up items while they wait.

 Saacks described the ballroom as painfully quiet at times.